 Isaiah 53:4-5, also 52.14, KJV.

-But, since the Levitical sacrifice must be “without defect” and must have “no blemish” (Num 19.2), the Suffering Servant, the righteous, cannot be a sacrifice offered; because he is said to be “bruised” and “marred.”
+But, since the Levitical sacrifice must be “without defect” and must have “no blemish” (Num 19.2), the Suffering Servant, the righteous, cannot meet the qualification of being a sacrifice, the offering; because he is said to be “bruised” and “marred.”
 See Moffitt, 2022: 51-52.

-The idea of the righteous who suffers as a substitution for the sins of the people and that his substitutional suffering would serve the role of repairing the broken covenantal relationship with God, is a later concept originating from the period of Babylonian Exile (the time when Isaiah 52 and 53 are written).
-This idea of substitution as redemption is, however, carried forward into the Second Temple period, into the intertestamental time, and well into the time of the New Testament.
-It is live and well even today even outside Christianity, as in, for example, the baseball phrase: a “sacrifice hit.”
+The idea of the righteous who suffers as a substitution for the sins of the people and that his substitutional suffering would repair the broken covenantal relationship with God, is a later concept originating from the period of Babylonian Exile (the time when Isaiah 52 and 53 are written).
+This idea of substitution as a means of redemption is, however, carried forward into the Second Temple period, into the intertestamental time, and well into the time of the New Testament.
+It became dominant in soteriology after Anselm (see Anselm and the Byzantine Synthesis); and it is live and well even today even outside Christianity, as in, for example, baseball: a “sacrifice hit.”

 The idea of the substitutional atonement, however, was solidified by St Anselm of Canterbury (d.
-1109)—before it was carried further on by the Reformers (Martin Luther and John Calvin)—to become the dominant theological notion in Christian soteriology, although rooted in the New Testament passages such as I Cor.
+1109)—before it was carried further on by the Reformers (Martin Luther and John Calvin)—to become the dominant theological notion in Christian soteriology.
+It has its roots in the New Testament passages such as I Cor.
 15.3 and 1 Peter 2.24.

-Drawing near God to offer the sacrifice (i.e., offering the gifts) and to daub the blood in a certain prescribed manner for purgation and protection are the two central acts of Levitical sacrifice, in which slaughter is not a part but a necessary prerequisite.
+Drawing near God to offer the sacrifice (i.e., bringing and offering the gifts) and to daub the blood in a certain prescribed manner for purgation and protection are the two central motifs in the Levitical sacrifice, in which slaughter is not a part but a necessary prerequisite.
+In Ancient Greek sacrifices, slaughter is the essential part of the sacrificial ritual.

-In the like manner of ‘offering,’ Christ in Letter to the Hebrews offers himself as the perpetual (self) sacrifice (Heb 1.13, 4.14, 7.11-25, 8.1-2).
+In the like manner, Christ is depicted in Letter to the Hebrews as one who offers himself as the perpetual (self) sacrifice (Heb 1.13, 4.14, 7.11-25, 8.1-2).
 See Introduction for more on Levitical sacrifice and Christ’s sacrifice.

 The Physical Features of Hagia Sophia